StarRocks/starrocks/docs/administration/Profiling.md

 ### Table Type Selection

-StarRocks supports four table types: Duplicate Key table, Aggragate Key table, Unique Key table, and Primary Key table.
+StarRocks supports four table types: Duplicate Key table, Aggragate table, Unique Key table, and Primary Key table.
 All three are sorted by KEY.

 * AGGREGATE KEY: When the AGGREGATE KEY is the same, the old and new records are aggregated.
-The currently supported aggregate functions are SUM, MIN, MAX, REPLACE.
-Aggregate table can aggregate data in advance, which is suitable for reporting and multi-dimensional analyses.
+The currently supported aggregate functions are SUM, MIN, MAX, and REPLACE.
+Aggregate tables support aggregating data in advance, facilitating reporting and multi-dimensional analyses.

 ~~~sql
 CREATE TABLE site_visit